-- Multimeric/multi-epitope vaccines have been shown to be effective.
+- 3. Peptide antigen.
+A peptide-based vaccine is the method of choice, based on and bearing in mind the following considerations: - a.
+Multimeric.
+Multimeric/multi-epitope vaccines have been shown to be effective.
 The approach taken here uses multiple peptides, each of which will carry one or more B and/or T-cell epitopes. - b.
+Fast and flexible.
 Synthetic peptides are inexpensive, and can be made to order quickly by many commercial peptide producers.
 They can be synthesized with many possible chemical modifications that have been reported to increase immunogenicity. - c.
-Early versions of the RaDVaC vaccine contained simple linear epitopes, with no special regard to conformation.
+Epitope conformation and presentation.
+Gen 10+ designs feature surface display of B-cell epitope peptides for enhanced antibody production.
+Early versions of the RaDVaC vaccine contained simple linear epitopes, with no special regard to conformation or presentation.
 Some of the B-cell epitope peptides from Gen 3 onward were conformationally constrained with disulfide bonds.
 Ideally, 3D structures of viral proteins should be imaged and linear epitopes should be chosen that either don't require special conformational constraints, or attempts should be made to achieve natural structural conformation of the epitope peptide. - d.
-Other antigens are possible and can be delivered by chitosan intranasally, including DNA or RNA. - 4.
+Non-peptide antigens.
+Other antigens are possible and can be delivered by chitosan intranasally, including proteins, DNA or RNA. - 4.
 Epitope selection is critical.
 B-cell and T-cell epitopes have been selected and published by others.
-Multiple epitopes of both types should be selected, preferably in highly conserved regions of the virus.
+Multiple epitopes of both types should be selected, preferably in important functional and/or conserved regions of the virus.
 This gives a higher probability that at least one epitope will successfully stimulate immunity, especially given variability in individual immune responses, rather than relying on a single epitope. - a.
 B-cell epitopes.
-Studies of antibody mapping from convalescent patients help identify portions of the virus available for antibody binding to B-cell epitopes, and some of these antibodies have been shown to neutralize viral infection in human cellular studies.
+Studies of antibody mapping from convalescent patients help identify portions of the virus available for antibody binding to B-cell epitopes, and some of these antibodies have been shown to neutralize viral infection in cellular studies or specially designed neutralization assays.
 Certain B-cell epitopes that score highly by common machine learning predictions have not been reported at high frequency in convalescent sera.
 This might be due to linear peptide-based approaches used to map epitopes, the extensive glycan shield around the virus, or other complicating factors.
-Whatever the explanation, we regard the convalescent antibody data as superior to purely computational predictions. - b.
-T-cell epitopes.
-Empirical methods similar to but more complex than those used for B-cell epitope selection have been used for selecting superior T-cell epitopes. - 5.
-Testing.
-Success of mucosal and systemic immune stimulation will be assessed by testing antibody titers of nasal wash, saliva, and serum.
-Testing of immunity will be performed using standard assays and reagents that are currently in development, as well as the use of newer technologies, such as transcriptome profiling of peripheral blood mononuclear cells (PBMCs).
+Whatever the explanation, we regard the convalescent antibody data as superior to purely computational predictions.